magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/command-pool.md

 implements `CommandPoolInterface` and takes a list of commands as optional argument for construct.

 ## Command pool configuration for a particular provider
-Following is an example of the command pool configuring for the Braintree payment provider, and adding it to the provider's payment method configuration.
+Following is an example of the command pool configuring for the Braintree payment provider, and adding it to the provider's payment method configuration (`app/code/Magento/Braintree/etc/di.xml`).

-`app/code/Magento/Braintree/etc/di.xml`
 {% highlight xml %}
 ...
 <!-- BrainreeCommandPool - a command pool for the Braintree payments provider -->